ChrisW-priv/PersonalVault/notes/Beta distribution.md

 ---
-title: "Beta distribution"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "The beta distribution is a family of continuous probability distributions defined on the closed interval from 0 to 1, characterized by shape parameters alpha and beta."
+description: The beta distribution is a family of continuous probability distributions defined on the closed interval from 0 to 1, characterized by shape parameters alpha and beta.
 tags: []
-categories:
-  - "zettelkasten"
+title: Beta distribution
 ---

 ## Definition